zenml-io/zenml/docs/book/user-guide/advanced-guide/pipelining-features/use-failure-success-hooks.md

 *To setup local environment used below follow recommendations from [Project templates](../../starter-guide/using-project-templates.md#advanced-guide).*

-In [`steps/alerts/notify_on.py`](../../../../../examples/e2e/steps/alerts/notify_on.py) you will find a step to notify the user about success and a function used to notify the user about step failure using the [Alerter](../../../stacks-and-components/component-guide/alerters/alerters.md) from the active stack.
+In [`steps/alerts/notify_on.py`](../../../../../examples/e2e/steps/alerts/notify_on.py), you will find a step to notify the user about success and a function used to notify the user about step failure using the [Alerter](../../../stacks-and-components/component-guide/alerters/alerters.md) from the active stack.

-We use `@step` for success notification to only notify the user about fully successful pipeline run and not about every successful step.
+We use `@step` for success notification to only notify the user about a fully successful pipeline run and not about every successful step.

-Inside the helper function `build_message()` you will find an example how developers can work with [StepContext](fetch-metadata-within-steps.md) to form a proper notification:
+Inside the helper function `build_message()`, you will find an example on how developers can work with [StepContext](fetch-metadata-within-steps.md) to form a proper notification:

 ```python
 def build_message(status: str) -> str: